food-and-service

 The Bottom Line

-With 8% AI exposure, 5% automation risk, and the fundamental human need for in-person care of young children, childcare work is among the most AI-proof careers that exist.
+With 8% AI exposure, 5% automation risk, and the fundamental human need for in-person care of young children, childcare work is among the most AI-proof careers that exist in the modern labor market.
 The profession's challenges are economic and political, not technological.
+The work itself is structurally protected against displacement in ways that very few other occupations are.

 Explore the full data for Childcare Workers to see detailed automation metrics and career projections.